 All internet communication is accomplished by the exchange of individual "packets" of data.
 Each packet is transmitted by its source machine toward its destination machine.
 Packets are the fundamental unit of information flow across the Internet.
 Even though we refer to "connections" between computers, this "connection" is actually comprised of individual packets travelling between those two "connected" machines.
 Essentially, they "agree" that they're connected and each machine sends back "acknowledgement packets" to let the sending machine know that the data was received.

-the packet, every packet must also contain the IP address and a port number of the originating machine.
-In other words, any packet travelling the net contains — first and foremost ù its complete source and destination addresses.
+In order to reach its destination ù whether it's another computer two feet away or two continents distant ù every Internet packet must contain a destination address and port number.
+And, so that the receiving computer knows who sent the packet, every packet must also contain the IP address and a port number of the originating machine.
+In other words, any packet travelling the net contains ù first and foremost ù its complete source and destination addresses.
 An IP address always identifies a single machine on the Internet and the port is associated with a particular service or conversation happening on the machine

 Why would I want a firewall?

 The Internet, like any other society, is plagued with the kind of jerks who enjoy the electronic equivalent of writing on other people's walls with spraypaint, tearing their mailboxes off, or just sitting in the street blowing their car horns.
 Some people try to get real work done over the Internet, and others have sensitive or proprietary data they must protect.
 Usually, a firewall's purpose is to keep the jerks out of your network while still letting you get your job done

 What can a firewall protect against?